| 1996 |

 | 2009 |

-COX17 siRNA knockdown in HeLa cells reduces cytochrome c oxidase activity and assembly; early response includes disappearance of COX-containing supercomplexes; a ~150 kDa complex accumulates containing Cox1 but not Cox2, suggesting Cox17 is specifically required for copper delivery to Cox2 (CuA site). |
+COX17 siRNA knockdown in HeLa cells reduces cytochrome c oxidase activity and assembly; COX-containing respiratory supercomplexes disappear as an early response, and a novel ~150 kDa complex accumulates containing Cox1 but not Cox2, suggesting Cox17 absence specifically impairs copper delivery to Cox2. |

-siRNA knockdown, blue native gel electrophoresis, cytochrome oxidase activity assay |
+siRNA knockdown, blue native gel electrophoresis, cytochrome c oxidase activity assay |

 Journal of molecular biology |